naofumi/apache/README.md

 * Contents of `/htdocs` are managed by Vite.
    * Do not commit this to Git (it is included in `.gitignore`)
    * Do not edit the contents of this directory.
 Vite will override any changes.

+## Purpose

+* To use React within a mainly static MPA marketing website.
+  * React will be embedded within regular MPA static pages.
+  * We do not intend to use React such that it overtakes the whole page.
+* Use vite to add digests to assets, enabling better caching.